SvenMichaelKlose/tunix/README.md

 * F: Toggle full-screen mode of current window.
 * M: Show available memory and largest available block size.

+# Restore on reset

+INGLE will jump back to where it was before program launch after reset.
+To skip restoring and do a regular boot of INGLE, keep switch 1 (left-most) during reset.

 # Bank layout

 ## ROM